enso-org/dataframes/README.md

       make
       ```
     where `Dataframes` refer to the local copy of this repo.
-* happily use the dataframes libray
+* happily use the dataframes library

 ## Overview
 The library currently provides wrappers for Apache Arrow structures.